rsdoiel/antenna/archives/2025/planet_2025.28.md

 ---

-## Trump's name on 2003 birthday letter to Epstein, says WSJ
+## Trump team seeks to release some of Epstein documents

 date: 2025-07-18, from: RTÉ News

-Donald Trump's name appeared on a 2003 personal note to Jeffrey Epstein, the Wall Street Journal has reported, with the US president responding that the letter was fake.
+US President Donald Trump has attempted to control the storm triggered by a report on his friendship with Jeffrey Epstein, ordering the justice department to seek the release of testimony from the prosecution of the late disgraced financier and convicted sex offender.

 <br>